rust-lang/wg-async/src/vision/status_quo/barbara_tries_unix_socket.md

   = note: `#[warn(unused_variables)]` on by default
 ```

 Barbara then runs the program.
-Barbara was stares at the screen and the screen stares at her.
+Barbara stares at the screen and the screen stares at her.
 Barbara waited and ... it was stuck.
 So Barbara decides to look at the logs and run it again with `env RUST_LOG=trace cargo r`, and it was indeed stuck, but not sure where.
 ```
  TRACE mio::poll > registering event source with poller: token=Token(0), interests=READABLE | WRITABLE
 ```

 Barbara try adding `println!` all over the code but it was still stuck, so Barbara try asking for help.
 Thanks to the welcoming Rust community, Barbara got help quickly in this case.
 It seemed like Barbara missed the `connection` which is a culprit and it was in the parent module of the docs Barbara read.

 Barbara added the missing piece to `.await` for the `connection`, all the while Barbara thought it will work if it was `.await`-ed but in this case having required to await something else to work is a surprise.
+Someone suggests to Barbara that she follow the example in the docs to insert a `tokio::spawn`, so she winds up with:

 ```rust
     let (mut request_sender, connection) = conn::handshake(stream).await?;